GoogleCloudPlatform/community/tutorials/setting-up-lamp/index.md

       You should see the phpMyAdmin login page.

-1. Log in by using the `root` username and the administrative password that you chose during MySQL configuration.
+1. Log in by using the `phpmyadmin` username and the password you created when you install phpMyAdmin.

 #### Secure phpMyAdmin